j123b567/scpi-parser/README.md

 [SCPI](http://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) Parser library aims to provide parsing ability of SCPI commands on instrument side.
 All commands are defined by their patterns eg: "STATus:QUEStionable:EVENt?".

-Source codes are published with open source Simplified BSD license.
+Source code is published with open source Simplified BSD license.

 Command pattern definition
 -----------